 - Melt butter in the microwave for 30 seconds.
 Drizzle or brush butter over the fleshy side of the salmon fillets, and make sure the fleshy side is fully coated.
 I usually flip them over to mop up any melted butter that dripped off the sides onto the dish.
 You do not need to coat the skin side with butter (but it won’t hurt anything either).

 - Sprinkle blackened seasoning over the butter-coated fleshy side of the salmon fillets until fully coated, and pat down with dry fingers to make sure the spices adhere to the fish.

-- Preheat a cast iron skillet over medium.
-Although tempting, don't preheat over high, or you will burn your spices!
+- Turn your vent fan on high and preheat a cast iron skillet over medium.
+Although tempting, don't preheat over high, or you will burn your spices and smoke up the kitchen!
 Medium will be plenty hot for this.
 Once hot, add about 1 tbsp olive oil.

 - Place salmon fillets fleshy-side down in the cast iron skillet and cook for 2-3 minutes without moving, or until spices are nice and toasty brown-black.
 Flip them over so they're skin-side down and cook for an additional 5-6 minutes.
 After flipping them, I like to add another tbsp or so of olive oil and swirl it around a little so it gets under the skin to help them crisp up even more.
 Salmon should flake easily with a fork.

 - Remove from pan and serve immediately, garnished with parsley, if desired.
 Enjoy that crispy skin!